5 fundamental reasons for owning a home gym

 Posted on 2016-08-19

 Fitness should be simple and practical – everything about packing a bag, climbing into the car, and heading to the gym is not.
 Added to the hassle of traveling somewhere just to workout are the scheduling conflicts and overcrowding problems that mess up your day.
 How can you stay active and healthy with such obstacles working against you?
 Owning a home gym solves many of these issues.
 You can fit in a quick session anytime during the day and benefit from the cumulative effect of multiple workouts too.
 According to the Mayo Clinic, three 10-minute sessions are just as effective as one 30-minute workout.
 Multiple workouts are just one of the many perks that come with setting up a gym right inside your home.
-Whether you convert a spare room, finally turn that garage into something more than a car park, or just clear a little space in the corner, a home gym is an incredible fitness resource for the whole family.
+Whether you convert a spare room, or just clear a little space in the corner, a home gym is an incredible fitness resource for the whole family.
 Consider five fundamental reasons owning a home gym just makes sense.

 Setting up your own gym means creating a training environment that is both comfortable and private.
 You are free to take your time and learn proper stances, discover how to best use the equipment, and decide what routine and pace is the right choice for your fitness needs – all without feeling judged.
 There are no restrictions on what you wear, or don’t wear for that matter, during your exercise either.
 You are free to be yourself without risking someone snapping a picture of you that will be all over the Internet in minutes.
 You can focus on getting the most from your exercise without having to make small talk or feeling embarrassed.
 How much harder will you train when you know no one is watching?
 With a home gym you can look forward to: